 CLAIM: Cats can't be devocalized.
-FACT: Of course, they can--and are, suffering the same serious, potentially fatal risks as dogs do, according to feline veterinary specialist Shelby Neely, VMD: "And like dogs, their voices may be altered in very unpleasant ways.
+FACT: Of course, they can--and are.
+Cats suffer the same serious, potentially fatal risks as dogs, according to feline veterinary specialist Shelby Neely, VMD: "And like dogs, their voices may be altered in very unpleasant ways.
 Purrs remain the same as prior to devocalization because they are not produced by the vocal cords."

 Vocal cord tissue must be cut.
 And that's always dangerous regardless of the vet’s skill and experience; the instrument used; and the surgical route, through the animal's open mouth (trivialized by some as "bark softening") or an incision in the neck.

 Animals face serious, potentially fatal surgical and long-term risks.
 Even a small amount of scarring, a normal outcome of any surgery, can cause lifelong misery or a terrible death when it forms in the throat.

 Because the larynx can lose its ability to close properly as a result of devocalization, there is high risk for inhaling food, liquid or vomit into the lungs.
 That in turn can lead to pneumonia.

 CLAIM:"Bark softening" isn't devocalization.
 It's a different, non-invasive procedure.
 FACT: "Bark

 softening" is devocalization, the term for surgery performed to alter an animal's voice.
 The only way to change the voice is by cutting the tissue of the vocal apparatus.
 Whether that’s done by inserting instruments through the oral cavity--spun as "bark softening"--or an incision in the neck, it indeed is invasive,